 If you’re unfamiliar with BTP, the chain is famed for hearty brunches and a relaxed, cool environment.
 You’ll always find people having laid back meetings or tapping away at laptops with a frothy coffee on the go, and the staff are typically very friendly and helpful.
 There’s options for veggies and vegans too, making the cafes consistently busy and accessible.

 Hoping for the same gigantic portions that make me wistfully think of its sister venue off Colmore Row, I took my seat and waited for my protein-packed delivery.
-Despite it being at the start of a 3-day soft launch, the staff seemed competent and to be enjoying the increasingly busy service; I’ve never visited a BTP that doesn’t run like a well oiled machine though tbh.
 My raw smoothie arrived within minutes and looked virtuous enough.
 The mug full of goodness (spinach, cucumber, banana, chia seeds, lime and apple) tasted fresh and was clearly made to order.
 I liked that it was heavy on the greens rather than the fruit.

 Boston Tea Party, 30 Harborne Road, Edgbaston, Birmingham, B15 3AA

 Disclosure: I paid and all chat is mine